FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

 The storm drain engine then routes the flow in the pipe network and calculates potential return flow to the surface water system (Figure 42).

-The :ref:`Storm Drain Editor <storm-drain-editor>` application and setup are well documented in the FLO-2D Plugin User Manual and a detailed tutorial is available `online.
+The :ref:`Storm Drain Editor <storm-drain-editor>` application and setup are well documented in the FLO-2D Plugin User Manual

-:ref:`self-help-gila-1-storm-drain`
+A detailed tutorial is available :ref:`Storm Drain Tutorial <self-help-gila-1-storm-drain>`

 .. image:: ../img/technical_reference_manual/tech_ref_manual042.jpg